couchbase/phosphor/ROADMAP.md

 - <strike>Finish test coverage of trace buffer</strike> Done 2016/05/27
 - <strike>Add tests for Trace log</strike> Done 2016/05/27
-- Add benchmarking for chunk sizes (By templating the TraceChunk on the base type of the chunk itself, ie. std::array vs gsl_p::dyn_array)
-- Add benchmarking for tracing speed

 ### WEEK COMMENCING 2016/05/30